probml/pyprobml/README.md

 [![Stargazers over time](https://starchart.cc/probml/pyprobml.svg)](https://starchart.cc/probml/pyprobml)

-## GSOC 2021
+## GSOC

-For a summary of some of the contributions to this codebase during Google Summer of Code 2021, see [this link](https://probml.github.io/pml-book/gsoc2021.html).
+For a summary of some of the contributions to this codebase during Google Summer of Code (GSOC) 2021, see [this link](https://probml.github.io/pml-book/gsoc2021.html).
+Stay tuned for GSOC 2022.